wacorda/MSASADS-DATA-824-Final-Project/README.md

 - [model_svmrad.RDS](model_svmrad.RDS)
 - [Alzheimer Prediction App - Shiny - Acorda.R](Alzheimer%20Prediction%20App%20-%20Shiny%20-%20Acorda.R)

 Open the R file and be sure to change the directory (see image below) to where the above files are located on your local machine.
 The R code has a predefined directory/path that is specific to wacorda's local machine.
 ![This is an image](/images/ChangeDirectory.PNG)

+There should be no other required changes to the code other than ensuring the directory/path on your local machine is where the *final_data.RDS* and *model_svmrad.RDS* are located.
+If you run into issues please contact wacorda@kumc.edu.